5T33Z0/OC-Little-Translated/Content/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 # How to compile slimmed `AirportItlwm`, `itlwm` and `IntelBluetoothFirmware` kexts for Intel Wi-Fi/BT Cards

+## About

-The size of the Intel Wireless and BluetoothFirmare kexts for Intel Cards can be reduced drastically by about a factor of 10 by deleting all the unnecessary firmwares for other Wi-Fi cards except the one for your WiFi/BT Card.
+The size of the Intel Wi-Fi and Bluetooth firmware kexts can be reduced significantly by removing unnecessary firmware files.
+The resulting kexts contain only the firmware required by your Intel Wi-Fi/Bluetooth card, reducing their size by roughly a factor of ten.

+> [!IMPORTANT]
+>
+> Slimming the firmware is entirely optional.
+It only reduces the size of the kexts and **does not** improve performance or compatibility.
+If you remove the wrong firmware file(s), your Wi-Fi or Bluetooth device will fail to initialize.

 > [!TIP]
 >
-> If you're just looking for a convenient way to compile the latest release of the Inel WiFi and Bluetooth kexts, I suggest you check out Chris1111's [Intel Wi-Fi Kextbuilder](https://github.com/chris1111/Wifi-Intel-KextsBuilder).
-The kexts built with it won't be slimmed but they will contain the latest codebase.
+> If you only want to compile the latest versions of the Intel Wi-Fi and Bluetooth kexts without slimming them down, consider using Chris1111's [**Intel Wi-Fi KextsBuilder**](https://github.com/chris1111/Wifi-Intel-KextsBuilder).
+It automatically downloads and builds the latest versions of the kexts.

+---

 ## Preparations

 > [!NOTE]
 >
 > The screenshots in this guide show firmware files used by the Intel AC-9560 Wifi/BT card.

 ### Identifying the used firmwares
 #### Wi-Fi Firmware